Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Low-complexity, pollution-aware, and secure WET

 The EB's implementation also impacts the gPB's energy consumption, hardware complexity, and therefore the overall deployment cost.
 In this regard, analog beamforming is the simplest architecture as it operates on a single RF chain at the cost of single beam transmissions and poor spatial flexibility.
 Hybrid analog-digital beamforming provides further improvements at a reasonable cost \cite{7400949} by optimizing the required number of active RF chains to drive a larger number of antennas given certain QoS requirements \cite{8443446}.
 Let us illustrate this with an example.

 Fig.~\ref{fig:lowComplexityWET} which shows the gPB's power consumption vs the number of RF chains when using a digital beamforming architecture, i.e., the number of antennas and RF chains is equal.
 Herein, the problem is to minimize the gPB's transmit power required to meet certain levels of received RF power.
+The served IoT devices are uniformly distributed in a circle of radius $10~$m.
 For this example, we have adopted the model in \cite{6503720} assuming a $35\%$ efficiency for the power amplifiers and a $0.5~$W power consumption per RF chain.
+This model considers that the PB's power consumption depends on the power amplifiers' efficiency, their output power, and the number of RF chains.
 Notice that the optimum number of RF chains increases for a larger number of deployed devices and higher requirements on the received RF power.
 Hence, one can design a transmit array with $M$ antennas and $M$ RF chains but then dynamically adjust the number of active RF chains to operate more efficiently in a hybrid mode.

 Further energy/cost reductions can be achieved by utilizing low-resolution digital-to-analog converters \cite{9723381} and/or replacing the phase shifters by switches \cite{10144712}.
 Finally, recent development directions have proposed the use of lens antenna arrays \cite{10038802,6484896} to further reduce implementation complexity.
 This architecture resembles a hybrid analog-digital beamforming architecture where the analog beamforming part is replaced by a set of active antennas placed strategically at the focal point of a discrete set of passive lenses.